by Sharon Henry

 Cape Malay Cooking Safari at Bo Kaap

-There’s nothing like being dwarfed by the size of a blue whale to put things into perspective and the museum’s skeletal cast of this ocean giant does just that.
-There are 700 million year old fossils to marvel over and drawings and tools made by early man.
-The South Africa National Museum is world class and well worth a visit.
+There’s nothing like being dwarfed by a blue whale to put things into perspective and the South African Museum’s skeletal cast of this ocean giant does just that.
+There’s even the mighty jaws of a Megalodon shark!
+The exhibits are world class and perfect for indoor activities in Cape Town.
+Inside there are 700 million year old fossils to marvel over and drawings and tools made by early man.
+Quite fascinating.

 Things to do in Cape Town during winter

-The atmosphere on Long Street at the weekend is electric and stepping through the doors of Mama Africa, the vibe continues as the beat of live music gets your shoulders jigging.
-You can choose to be adventurous with ostrich, crocodile, springbok and kudo on the menu or conservative like us with beef and lamb.
+The atmosphere on Long Street at the weekend is electric and stepping through the doors of Mama Africa Cape Town, the vibe continues as the beat of live music gets your shoulders jigging.
+You can choose to be adventurous with ostrich, crocodile, springbok and kudo on the menu or conservative with beef and lamb.
 (There are also vegetarian options.)
 Either way you’ll leave with a full stomach and a smile on your face.

 Theatre In The Backyard

-If you like your theatre with superb acting and a gripping plotline then this quirky take on an outdoor performance might tickle your fancy.
-The whole Theatre in the Backyard production takes place in the backyard of a house in the Nyanga Township of Cape Town and gives the feeling you’re ‘in’ the show.
+If you like your theatre with superb acting and a gripping plotline, then this quirky take on an outdoor performance might tickle your fancy.
+The Theatre in the Backyard production takes place in the backyard of a house in the Nyanga Township and gives the feeling you are ‘in’ the show.
+It’s perfect for those seeking unusual things to do in Cape Town.
 Bonus point, you get to meet the production team and chat over a home-cooked meal at the end of the performance.

 Bree Street – Hail Pizza

-Cape Town is a foodie paradise.
-Delectable, affordable, and aplenty, and trendy Bree Street seems to have it all, lined with restaurants presenting menus on wooden clipboards (cool.)
+The restaurants in Cape Town makes a foodie’s paradise.
+The Cape Town food scene is delectable, affordable, and aplenty – and trendy Bree Street seems to have it all, lined with eateries presenting menus on wooden clipboards (cool.)
 We stopped by Hail Pizza twice, such was the food (not just pizza) we came back for more.

 Hail Pizza 133A Bree St, Cape Town CBD, Cape Town, 8000, South Africa. +27 72 349 3551